servan98/GLIPH-on-VDJdb/README.md

 Code
 ----
-The code for the datamanipulation can be found in Data-manipulation.R \
+The code for the datamanipulation can be found in https://github.com/servan98/GLIPH-on-VDJb/Data-manipulation.R \
 The code for running gliph can be found on https://github.com/immunoengineer/gliph \
-The code for visualisation can be found in and Visualisation_PatientID.py
+The code for visualisation can be found in https://github.com/servan98/GLIPH-on-VDJb/Visualisation_HLAtype.py and https://github.com/servan98/GLIPH-on-VDJb/Visualisation_PatientID.py

 Packages used
 ----